VET Program Approval and Maintenance Procedure

 The University can deliver a qualification / unit in other states and territories in Australia and overseas if it is on its Scope.
 The University must notify ASQA within a reasonable time frame of commencing delivery or assessment outside of Victoria.

-This procedure outlines the process for informing ASQA of delivery outside of Victoria, it does not detail University processes for ensuring compliance with the NVR Standards for RTOs or ESOS.
+This procedure outlines the process for informing ASQA of delivery outside of Victoria, it does not detail University processes for ensuring compliance with the 2025 Standards for Registered Training Organisations (the Standards) or ESOS.

 The below process is not to used for Third Party Arrangements, refer to the Third Party Delivery of VET Training and Assessment Procedure for the requirements for Third Party delivery.

-A. Check qualification / unit is on Scope and determine capacity to deliver qualification / unit interstate or overseas.
+A. Check qualification / unit is in Scope and determine capacity to deliver qualification / unit interstate or overseas.
 Director, Skills and Education Delivery / Program Manager

 1. Refer: www.training.gov.au, the University’s RTO number is 4909.